Roy L. Sturgeon

 In addition to the Law Library's subscription databases, comparative law information can be found on free, reliable (i.e., reasonably accurate & current) websites.
 Among the best are:

 Comparative law as defined by Black's Law Dictionary (10th ed.) is "[t]he scholarly study of the similarities & differences between the legal systems of different jurisdictions, such as between civil-law & common-law countries."
 Put another way, it is a method of analytical study that relies mainly on foreign & international law as sources (& inspiration).
 Its aims vary, depending on the researcher.

 For help in learning comparative law essentials, read:

 Over many decades, the Law Library has built a substantial collection of print resources numbering in the tens of thousands—many not available online—that can be used for comparative law study.
 The bulk are shelved on the 5th & 6th floors.
 These include caselaw, statutes/codes, journals, & treatises.
 And a lot are in the vernacular.
-Also, a special Comparative Law Collection with approximately 750 volumes (and growing!) in multiple languages is located across from the Wisdom Room on the 6th floor.
+Also, a special Comparative Law Collection with around 1,000 volumes (& growing!) in multiple languages is located across from the Wisdom Room on the 6th floor.
 Additional print resources are shelved on the 3d floor in New Books, Reserve, Reference, & the Maritime Collection; 4th floor in Special/Rare Collections & Microforms; & 5th floor in Government Documents.

 For more details, search the Law Library's online catalog & see boxes below.

 Tulane Law's major commitment to furthering the study of comparative law is shown partly by its publishing of 3 periodicals: